 Rebecca Johnson and Katie Bush--The digital tools that you may be using to teach in a physically distanced classroom can be used to facilitate academic continuity in the event of a pivot to different modes of instruction.
 In this post, we'll describe digital tools that facilitate common classroom activities across all modes.
 Contact the Innovative Learning Institute with questions about any of the digital tools that you may be using.
-You can find additional information about these tools on the Faculty Course Technology Support page on the RIT Ready site.
+You can find additional information about these tools on the Academic Technology page.
 You'll find links to the documentation for tools mentioned in this site at the bottom of the post.

 Keep students up to date and informed

 - Post a course schedule in myCourses Content tool.

 - Post announcements in myCourses with updates and reminders.

 - Send whole course emails using the Classlist tool in myCourses.